Bibhut/WeatherMe/README.md

 # WeatherMe

-Search for city name using google places and show weather accordingly.
+WeatherMe is a simple single view application to show current weather.

+Steps to use this app.

+1.Download the project.Unzip it and build in xcode.
-WeatherMe is a single view application.
-It has a search bar when user starts typing displays the number of country and city results from google places API.
+2.The view has a "search bar" and "show weather" button 3.When user starts typing , google place autocomplete API is called to display places results.

-When user selects any city and clicks the button 'Show Weather', open weather api is called to show the weather results on the view below.
+4.User can select any city and can click "show weather" button to see the current weather of the city.
+5.The weather result is displayed below.